 Introduction of Marble and Granite

-Someone busy planning the interior of their home, let me tell you research is very crucial, and one of the difficult choices the owners have is choosing between Marble and Granite.
+Someone busy planning the interior of their home, let me tell you research is very crucial, especially when considering the difference between granite and marble.

-Both Marble and Granite are natural materials and are often mistaken for each other.
+Both Marble and Granite, often referred to as granite marble, are natural materials and are often mistaken for each other.

 In both cases, a display sample you see in-store may not be an accurate representation of your actual purchase.

 What Is Marble And How Is It Made?

-- Marble is a granular metamorphic rock.
+The word “Marble” is derived from the Ancient Greek mármaros, which means “crystalline rock, shining stone.”
+Marble is a granular metamorphic rock.
 It consists of a mass of interlocking grains of calcite or the mineral dolomite.

 This combination of heat and pressure recrystallizes the calcite in limestone and can also affect the texture and colour of marble.

-- The chemical composition of marble: It Consists mostly of Calcium carbonate (CaCo3) with minor amounts of Silica, magnesium carbonate, Silica, Iron oxide, Aluminium oxide, etc.
+Ex– Taj Mahal in India is built of Makrana a white marble that changes hue with the angle of the light.
+The chemical composition of marble: It Consists mostly of Calcium carbonate (CaCo3) with minor amounts of Silica, magnesium carbonate, Silica, Iron oxide, Aluminium oxide, etc.